skulptur/perfect-time/README.md

 ## `perfect-time`

 A generic clock to schedule time events with precision in Typescript.

-Events have a configurable deadline tolerance zone in which they must be executed or otherwise get dropped.
-This means it executes the callbacks of scheduled events slightly before the deadline, allowing you to use the latest application state for example with the Web Audio API.
-Besides that, it also solves the issues with unreliable JS timers by the use of configurable tickers which can run on a separate thread.
+Events have a configurable tolerance zone in which they must be executed or otherwise get dropped.
+This allows you to use the latest application state, for example with the Web Audio API.
+It also solves the issues with unreliable JS timers by accepting user or library provided tickers which can run on a separate thread.

 ## Get started